 The single most important thing you can do is maintain open and honest communication with your doctors and nurses.
 Don’t hesitate to tell them about any new or worsening symptoms, no matter how small they seem.
 They can’t help you if they don’t know what’s going on.
 There are many effective strategies, medications, and support systems available to help you feel your best during treatment.
 Keeping a simple journal of your symptoms can also be a huge help, making it easier to share specific details during your appointments.
 Remember, managing side effects is a key part of your cancer care, not an afterthought.

-Managing Side Effects of Targeted Therapy
+How to Manage Side Effects from Targeted Therapy

 Targeted therapy works by zeroing in on specific characteristics of cancer cells, which means its side effects are often different from those of traditional chemotherapy.
 While every person’s experience is unique, some common side effects include fatigue, diarrhea, and skin issues like rashes or dryness.
 Some targeted drugs can also affect your liver function, which is something your care team will monitor closely with regular blood tests.